Albert Sidney Johnston: Fort Henry, Fort Donelson, Nashville

 Johnston, who had little choice in allowing Floyd and Pillow to take charge at Fort Donelson based on seniority after he ordered them to add their forces to the garrison, took the blame and suffered calls for his removal because a full explanation to the press and public would have exposed the weakness of the Confederate position.
 His passive defensive performance while positioning himself in a forward position at Bowling Green, spreading his forces too thinly, not concentrating his forces in the face of U.S. advances, and appointing or relying upon inadequate or incompetent subordinates subjected him to criticism at the time and by later historians.
-The fall of the forts exposed Nashville to an imminent attack, and it fell without resistance to U.S. forces under Brig.
-Gen. Buell on February 25, 1862, two days after Johnston had to pull his forces out to avoid having them captured as well.
+However, one Confederate officer observed that when Johnston assumed command in September 1861, he had "found an army of hastily levied volunteers, badly equipped, miserably clad, fully one half stricken down by disease, destitute of transportation, and with barely the shadow of discipline... with these men he held at bay a force of the enemy of fully 100,000 men...
+The Southern States were protected from invasion.
+Time was obtained to drill and consolidate the volunteer force.
+The army was sustained in the fertile and abundant grain-producing regions of Kentucky, transportation gathered of the most efficient character, immense supplies of beef, corn, and pork collected from the surrounding country and safely garnered in depots further South for the coming summer campaign."
+Johnston had held his position for six months but the fall of the forts exposed Nashville to an imminent attack, and it fell without resistance to U.S. forces under Gen. Buell on February 25, 1862, two days after Johnston had to pull his forces out to avoid having them captured as well.